mauroservienti/milestone.github.io/_posts/fuss-about-eventual-consistency.md

 Messaging is a way to trade consistency for availability.

 The proposed exchange brings eventual consistency into the mix.
-Because what previously was a monolithic process governed by transactions locking the requestor and forcing them to wait, it's now a set of smaller steps independent of each other with no control over consistency, making it hard for requestors to wait for completion.
+Because what previously was a monolithic process governed by transactions locking the requestor and forcing them to wait, is now a set of smaller steps independent of each other with no control over consistency, making it hard for requestors to wait for completion.

 ## So what?

-Not all hope is lost, and there are a few things we can do to solve, alleviate, or workaround any eventual consistency-related issue.
+Not all hope is lost, and there are a few things we can do to solve, alleviate, or work around any eventual consistency-related issues.

-### The one architecture to rule'em all fallacy
+### The "one architecture to rule them all" fallacy

 The first and probably most important thing is to stop using the same architectural style everywhere in the system.